JRJurman/define-prototype/README.md

 </web-citation>
 ```

+See a live example here: <a href="jrjurman.com/define-dsd-element/example/basic.html">example/basic.html</a>

-If we wanted to enhance this with javascript, we could create the following class first, and then use the `extends` property on the `<define>` element:
+If we wanted to enhance this with javascript, we could create the following class first, and then use the `extends` property on the definition element:

 ```html
 <script>